uholeschak/ediabaslib/docs/EdiabasLib.config_file.md

 * `EnetIcomAllocate`: 1=Allocate ICOM before connecting, default is 0.
 This parameter is only used, if the diagnostic port has been set.

 ## FTDI D2XX driver properties
-For improved timing (especially required for ADS adapter) it's possible to access the FTDI D2XX driver directly.
-Android also supports access to FTDI USB D-CAN/K-Line adapters.
-To activate this mode use FTDI instead of COM in the com port name for _ObdComPort_ or _AdsComPort_.
-There are multiply ways the select the USB device:
+Android supports access to FTDI USB D-CAN/K-Line adapters directly.
+For the PC platform use the COM port to access the adapter.
+There are the following ways the select the USB device:
 * `FTDIx`: select device by index x (starting with 0)
 * `FTDI:SER=[serial number](serial-number)`: select device by serial number
-* `FTDI:DESC=[description](description)`: select device by description (not supported for Android)
-* `FTDI:LOC=[location](location)`: select device by location id (either decimal or hex with 0x) (not supported for Android) To get the device location information you could use FT Prog from the FTDI web site.

 ## Bluetooth (Android)
 Since Android devices normally have no COM ports, it's possible to connect via Bluetooth using the Bluetooth Serial Port Protocol (SPP).